noapeled/GloolaServer/README.md

 # GloolaServer

-The server uses RESTful API to administrate three collections of entities: user, medicine, and patient, as following.
+The server uses RESTful API to administrate several collections of entities, as following.

 ## Get all entities in a collection
     GET /:collection
+*Note:* Currently disabled for /image, in order to avoid very large responses.

 ### Examples:
     GET /user